The goal of treatment is to not only soothe your cough but also treat the underlying cause.

-- Honey -- A few studies have found that honey was more effective than over-the-counter cough medicines, including those containing dextromethorphan (or DM), at treating cough and easing sore throat.
+- Honey.
+A few studies have found that honey was more effective than over-the-counter cough medicines, including those containing dextromethorphan (or DM), at treating cough and easing sore throat.
 Other studies suggest that honey products are more effective than placebo in alleviating symptoms and sleep difficulty.
 There is also preliminary evidence to suggest that honey with coffee helps alleviate persistent cough following the common cold or an upper respiratory infection.
 Honey can be mixed with an herbal tea or just warm water.
-Never give honey to an infant under the age of 1.
+Never give honey to an infant under age 1.

-- Quercetin -- Quercetin is a flavonoid, a plant pigment responsible for the colors found in fruits and vegetables.
+- Quercetin.
+Quercetin is a flavonoid, a plant pigment responsible for the colors found in fruits and vegetables.
 Studies in test tubes show that quercetin inhibits the production and release of histamine, which causes allergy symptoms, such as a runny nose and watery eyes.
-It s often combined with bromelain, a supplement made from pineapples.
-However, there is not yet much evidence that quercetin would work the same way in humans.
+It is often combined with bromelain, a supplement made from pineapples.
+However, there is not much evidence that quercetin works the same way in humans.
 More studies are needed.
 Quercetin interacts with a number of medications, including some antidepressants, cyclosporine (Neoral, Sandimmune), metoprolol (Lopressor, Toprol XL), ondansetron (Zofran), risperidone (Risperdal), tramadol (Ultram), midazolam (Versed), omeprazole (Prilosec), lansoprazole (Prevacid), propranolol (Inderal), fexofenadine (Allegra), and warfarin (Coumadin), among others.
 To be safe, ask your doctor before taking quercetin if you take any medication, or if you are pregnant or breastfeeding.

-- Bromelain -- Some studies show that bromelain may help reduce symptoms of sinusitis and relieve swelling and inflammation caused by allergies (hay fever).
+- Bromelain.
+Some studies show that bromelain may help reduce symptoms of sinusitis and relieve swelling and inflammation caused by allergies (hay fever).
 Not all studies show a benefit.
 Bromelain is often combined with quercetin.
-Bromelain may increase the risk of bleeding.
-So people who take blood thinners, such as aspirin or warfarin (Coumadin), should not take bromelain without talking to their doctor first.
+Bromelain may increase the risk of bleeding, so people who take blood thinners, such as aspirin or warfarin (Coumadin), should not take bromelain without talking to their doctor first.
 Taking bromelain with ACE inhibitors may cause a dangerous drop in blood pressure (hypotension).
 Bromelain may interact with some antibiotics, including amoxicillin and tetracycline.
 People who are allergic to pineapple, latex, wheat, or certain pollens may be at risk for allergic reactions to bromelain.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care practitioner.

-- Peppermint (Mentha x piperita) -- Peppermint is widely used to treat cold symptoms.
+- Peppermint (Mentha x piperita).
+Peppermint is widely used to treat cold symptoms.
 Its main active agent, menthol, is a good decongestant.
 Menthol also thins mucus and works as an expectorant, meaning that it helps loosen and break up mucus.
 It is soothing and calming for sore throats and dry coughs as well.
-Don't use peppermint or menthol with infants.
-Do not take peppermint oil by mouth.
+DO NOT use peppermint or menthol with infants.
+DO NOT take peppermint oil by mouth.

-- Marshmallow (Althea officinalis) -- Although there isn't any scientific evidence that it works, marshmallow has been used traditionally to treat sore throat and cough.
+- Marshmallow (Althea officinalis).
+Although there is no scientific evidence that it works, marshmallow has been used traditionally to treat sore throat and cough.
 It contains mucilage, which helps coat the throat and act as a cough suppressant.

-- Slippery elm (Ulmus fulva) -- Slippery elm may help ease sore throat and cough, and has been used traditionally for this purpose, although scientific evidence is lacking.
+- Slippery elm (Ulmus fulva).
+Slippery elm may help ease sore throat and cough, and has been used traditionally for this purpose, although scientific evidence is lacking.
 Like marshmallow, it contains mucilage.
 Slippery elm may affect how your body absorbs some medications.
-So wait at least one hour after taking any other medications before taking slippery elm.
+So wait at least 1 hour after taking any other medications before taking slippery elm.
 Pregnant or breastfeeding women should avoid slippery elm, as there is some concern it may be linked to miscarriage.

-- Licorice (Glycyrrhiza glabra) -- Licorice root is a traditional treatment for sore throat and cough, although scientific evidence is lacking.
+- Licorice (Glycyrrhiza glabra).
+Licorice root is a traditional treatment for sore throat and cough, although scientific evidence is lacking.
 Licorice interacts with a number of medications.
 So ask your doctor before taking it.
 People with high blood pressure, kidney disease, liver disease, or heart disease, women who are pregnant or breastfeeding, and those who take blood thinners, such as aspirin or warfarin (Coumadin) should not take licorice.
 Speak to your doctor if you have a history of hormone-related illness, including cancer, before taking licorice.
-Do not take licorice for an extended period of time, unless directed to do so by your doctor.
+DO NOT take licorice for an extended period of time, unless directed to do so by your doctor.
 DO NOT give licorice root to children.

-- Mullein (Verbascum densiflorum) -- Mullein is an expectorant, meaning it helps clear your lungs of mucus.
+- Mullein (Verbascum densiflorum).
+Mullein is an expectorant, meaning it helps clear your lungs of mucus.
 Traditionally, it has been used to treat respiratory illnesses and coughs with lung congestion.
-However, there aren't any scientific studies to say whether it works.
+However, there are no scientific studies to say whether it works.

-- Sundew (Drosera spp.) -- Sundew has traditionally been used as a cough suppressant, although there aren't any scientific studies to say whether it works.
+- Sundew (Drosera spp.).
+Sundew has traditionally been used as a cough suppressant, although there are no scientific studies to say whether it works.
 It is often used in Europe to treat dry coughs.
 Sundew is often used in homeopathic cough preparations.

-- Stinging nettle (Urtica dioica, 600 mg per day for 1 week) -- Stinging nettle has been used traditionally for treating a variety of conditions, including allergies (hay fever).
+- Stinging nettle (Urtica dioica).
+Stinging nettle has been used traditionally for treating a variety of conditions, including allergies (hay fever).
 But studies so far are lacking.
 Only one small study suggested that stinging nettle might help relieve symptoms of hay fever, including cough.
 Pregnant women and young children should not take stinging nettle.
 Talk to your doctor before taking stinging nettle if you take blood pressure medication, blood thinners, diuretics (water pills), or have diabetes.

-- Thyme (Thymus vulgaris) -- Thyme has traditionally been used to treat respiratory illnesses, such as bronchitis, and to treat cough.
+- Thyme (Thymus vulgaris).
+Thyme has traditionally been used to treat respiratory illnesses, such as bronchitis, and to treat cough.
 Two preliminary studies suggest that thyme may help treat acute bronchitis and relieve cough.
 The German Commission E has approved thyme to treat those conditions.
 Thyme oil is considered toxic and should not be taken by mouth.
 Thyme may increase the risk of bleeding, especially if you also take blood thinners, such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin).
 Thyme may act in ways similar to estrogen in the body.
 If you have a hormone-related condition or take hormone medications, talk to your doctor before using thyme.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of coughs based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 A constitutional type is defined as a person's physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.